th3redwolf/Data-Cleaning/README.md

 **Exception Handling: JS supports exception handling with try, catch, finally blocks.
 So I was able to throw exceptions using the throw statement and create custom error types by extending the Error class.**

-List out 3 libraries I used from my programming language (if applicable) and explain what they are, why I chose them and what I used them for:
+Libraries I used from my programming language:

 **I used 2 libraries / modules:**